-- Early childhood and lower elementary students will be dropped off in front of the early childhood / lower elementary Building from 7:55 a.m. to 8:15 a.m.
-Parents will enter through the middle gate, turn right, and exit through the west gate. - Upper elementary and middle school students will be dropped off in front of the Upper Elementary / Middle School Building from 7:55 a.m. to 8:15 a.m.
-Parents will enter through the middle gate, turn left, and exit through the east gate.
+- Early childhood and lower elementary students will be dropped off in front of the early childhood / lower elementary building beginning at 7:55 a.m.
+Parents will enter through the middle gate, turn right, and exit through the west gate. - Upper elementary and middle school students will be dropped off in front of the upper elementary / middle school building starting at 7:55 a.m.
+Parents will enter through the middle gate, turn left, and exit through the east gate, turning right.
 Note: upper elementary and middle school students can be dropped off with their younger sibling(s) and walk to their own building.
 Parents will enter through the middle gate and exit through the west gate.